Hocazade Esad Efendi: Career

 He was promoted in a short time, by his father's influence in the Palace and he was designated to the Kazasker rank (chief military judge).
 After his father became the Şeyhülislam, he became the kadi of Istanbul.

 Yemişçi Hasan Pasha was an ally of Esad Efendi and his elder brother Mehmed.
 However, in January 1603 he was dismissed from the position following the Celali rebellions.

 On 2 July 1615, he replaced his elder brother Mehmed Efendi after his death, and became the Şeyhülislam, minister of Islamic Issues.
 On 21 May 1622, he resigned from the position.
 However, on 4 October 1623, he was reappointed to the position until his death in 1625.

 Family

 Esad Efendi was married to the daughter of Bostanzâde Mehmed Efendi (died 1598), who had served as the chief mufti under Sultan Murad III, and his son Sultan Mehmed III.
-He had three sons named Ebusaid Mehmed Efendi (1593-94 – 1662), who also served as a Şeyhülislam, Arif Mehmed Efendi (died 1622), and Ebussuud Efendi (died 1682), and a daughter named Akile Hatun, who was married firstly to Sultan Osman II in March 1622, and after his death in May 1622, to Ganizade Nadiri Efendi.
+He had three sons named Ebusaid Mehmed Efendi (1593-94 – 1662), who also served as a Şeyhülislam, Arif Mehmed Efendi (died 1622), and Ebussuud Efendi (died 1682), and a daughter named Akile Hatun, who married firstly to Sultan Osman II in March 1622, and secondly to Ganizade Nadiri Efendi in 1627.